ietf-wg-cellar/matroska-specification/iana.md

-To register a new Tags Target Type in this registry, one needs a Tags Target Type value, a description, a Change Controller (IETF or email of registrant), and an optional Reference to a document describing the Tags Target Type.
+To register a new Tags Target Type in this registry, one needs a Tags Target Type value, a description, a Change Controller (IETF or email of registrant), and a Reference to a document describing the Tags Target Type.

 The Tags Track Types are to be allocated according to the "Specification Required" policy [@!RFC8126].